Ronyszx/Ronyszx/README.md

 - 🌱 I’m currently learning AWS and cloud

-- ❓ Ask me about anything related Java
+- ❓ Ask me about anything related to Java

 - ⚡ Fun fact: Now you can start following me!😀